 (Disclosure: Some of the links below may be affiliate links)

-Many people do not invest because they think it is too much work or takes too much time.
+Many do not invest because it is too much work or time.
 Investing may indeed take a little work and time to get used to it at the beginning.
-However, once you are used to, investing in the right way takes very little time and effort each time.
+However, once you are used to investing in the right way takes very little time and effort each time.

 So, in this article, we see exactly how much time investing takes.
 I will start talking about investing yourself (DIY Investing), but I will also cover investing through a Robo-advisor to see the difference in time invested.